 What are tendons made of?

 Tendons are the thick sinewy white bands that attach your muscles to your bones.
 They are extremely tough.
-A healthy tendon consists of bundles of collagen fibres that are tightly packed together in parallel.
+A healthy tendon consists of bundles of collagen fibers that are tightly packed together in parallel.
 It’s this parallel arrangement that makes a tendon so strong.
-If you look at it under a microscope, you’ll also notice a few small cells between the collagen fibres.
+If you look at it under a microscope, you’ll also notice a few small cells between the collagen fibers.

-What happens to a tendon when you get tendonitis or a tendinopathy?
+What happens to a tendon when you get tendonitis or tendinopathy?

 Tendonitis or tendinopathy is an overuse injury and it develops when you don’t allow your tendon enough recovery time between training sessions, or you do a lot more activity than what your tendon is used to.